doefom/currency-fieldtype/README.md

 - the radix point (for `'$1,234.56` the radix point would be `.`)
 - the number of digits (for `'$1,234.56` the number of digits would be `2`)

-On top of that it implements a mask on the input field to make sure the input is properly formatted as configured in the field at any time.
+To make all that happen it implements a mask on the input field to make sure the input is properly formatted as configured in the field at any time.

 ## Currently Supported Currencies